cityofaustin/hack-the-traffic/README.md

 [Traffic Summary Records](https://data.austintexas.gov/dataset/Bluetooth-Travel-Sensors-Match-Summary-Records/v7zg-5jg9)

 The traffic summary records contain aggregate travel time and speed summaries based on the individual traffic match records.
 Each row in the dataset summarizes average travel time and speed along a sensor-equipped roadway segment in 15 minute intervals.

+### Read the Docs
+Hardware and software documentation is availabe in the [docs folder](https://github.com/cityofaustin/hack-the-traffic/tree/master/docs)

 ### Project Ideas